Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression

 \subsection{SDF Prediction Back-End}

-In this section, we review the log-GP method for unsigned distance function estimation, extend it to other kernels types to improve its numerical stability, and introduce a softmin SDF uncertainty quantification approach.
+In this section, we review the log-GP method for unsigned distance function (UDF) estimation, extend it to other kernel types to improve its numerical stability, and introduce a softmin SDF uncertainty quantification approach.